 A major ongoing local engineering project implemented by Honeywell International and Parsons Engineering is the mitigation of mercury contamination in the restoration of Onondaga Lake.
-The lake restoration is complete; sediment capping was completed in 2016.
+The lake restoration was completed in 2016.
 We continue to evaluate long-term changes in the mercury content in the water column and biota of the lake.
-With Betsy Henry, a local consultant, we wrote an article on the restoration of Onondaga Lake (Henry and Driscoll, 2018) (Figure 1).
-We are working on another article on the recovery of mercury in fisheries in the lake.
+We are working on an article on the recovery of mercury in fisheries in the lake.
 I continue to work with Honeywell to communicate information on the restoration of the lake to the public.

-In recent years, the frequency, magnitude, and duration of harmful algal blooms (HAB)s events have increased in U.S. inland lakes, likely a manifestation of changing climate.
-Cyanotoxins produced by HABs are known to pose significant threats to public and aquatic ecosystem health.
-The occurrence of HABs was reported for over 170 ponds, reservoirs, and lakes in New York in 2018 alone.
+In recent years, the frequency, magnitude, and duration of harmful algal blooms (HABs) events have increased in U.S. inland lakes, likely a manifestation of changing climate.
+Cyanotoxins produced by HABs pose significant threats to public and aquatic ecosystem health.
+HABs events were reported for over 150 ponds, reservoirs, and lakes in New York in 2019.
 Skaneateles Lake is the main drinking water supply of Syracuse with a filtration avoidance agreement.
-The Lake has recently experienced severe HAB episodes.
-We have initiated some research on nutrient inputs, from tributaries and atmospheric deposition, and legacy nutrients in sediments in Skaneateles Lake, funded by the Skaneateles Lake Association.
+Skaneateles has recently experienced severe HAB episodes.
+We have two research projects on nutrient inputs, from tributaries and atmospheric deposition, and legacy nutrients in sediments in Skaneateles Lake, funded by the Skaneateles Lake Association.
 I have given several general audience presentations on HABs.

 In 2017 and 2019 there was substantial flooding in Lake Ontario.
 I have given several interviews and general audience presentation on this issue.
 With Liz Carter (new faculty in CEE) and Rachel Schultz (a faculty from SUNY Brockport), we have written a general audience article on the causes and the need for adaptation to changing water stage in Lake Ontario (Driscoll et al. 2020).